Kanjirito/simple-manga-downloader/README.md

 - You can add ongoing manga to the tracked list for a easy way to check for new chapters
 - Config is saved as a .json for readability and easy modification
 - The downloader has a config "mode" that allows the modification of the config file without having to edit the .json manually
+- It can check for new available versions

 # Installation